tonyhe-localization/simple-tools/README.md

 # simple-tools
 A tool-kit containing simple python scripts for file organization.
+All scripts can be modified for customized use.

 ## TOC: